Insights

 Telling your stories in present tense builds tension, suspense, and anticipation for your crafted final resolution.

-The goal is to not get ahead of the moment you’re currently in.
+• Don’t get ahead of the moment you’re currently in.
 If you’re in the midst of the conflict and tension in the middle of your story, live in that state of not knowing.
-Bring each twist and turn to life for your audience so they feel like they are experiencing the story, not just the telling of it.
-When you do, you’ll create a tangible relationship between you, the audience, and the story you’re telling.

 Storytelling Goal #2: Engage the senses.